 We need the header to be fixed, so, enable the Fixed Navigation Bar option in Divi Theme Options.

-However, this will make fixed only the desktop menu but we need the mobile menu to be fixed as well.
+However, this will make fixed only the desktop menu but we need to make divi mobile menu fixed as well.

 /* Show / Hide Divi Header Depending On Page Scroll Direction */